mcolebrook/code-con/README.md

 - Headless server: run app with X in a remote server.
 - Reproducible science: pack all tools and data needed for a experiment along with the IDE in order to re-run it or do a step-by-step execution.
+- Cybersecurity: you can run and test apps and libraries within a secure container without affecting your host system.
 - Edit, compile and run any source code with just attaching the folder to a Docker volume.
-- Distribute a full IDE version with all components (compiler, debugger, extensiones, etc) already installed.
+- Distribute your app image along with a full IDE version with all components (compiler, debugger, extensiones, etc) already installed.
 - Change some packages installed in this image in order to switch to other languages (Python, R, Javascript, etc).
 - In Windows, you may want to run, test or debug your app against Linux libraries without using WSL.